-AWARNING Read through entire manual before installing, operating, or servicing this unit.
+Read through entire manual before installing, operating, or servicing this unit.
 Failure to follow any steps or guidelines could result in personal injury, death, destruction of property or may cause the unit to become inoperable.
+These are the "original Instructions for this unit."
 This manual must be kept with the unit at all times.